+LOB, 3 errors.
 In the second game the Cardinals found out the Braves had come to play ball.
 With the hitting of Chris Moore and Melissa Zeissel, the Cardinals beat the Braves 9 to 6.
 Moore had three doubles and Zeissel had a single and a double while at bat 3 times.
-Scoring by the inning for the Cardinals was, 3 in first, 4 in third and 2 in fourth.
+Scoring by the inning for the Cardinals was, 3 in first, 4 in

-On the Braves side they had 2 runs in second, 4 in third.
-Summary:
+On the Braves side they had 2 runs in second, 4 in

 Cardinals: 9 runs, 7 hits, 5 LOB, 2 errors.

-Braves: 6 runs, 2 hits, 2 LOB, 1 error.
-Standings after two

-games have the Cardinals in first place with 2 wins and no losses.
+Braves: 6 runs, 2 hits, 2 games have the Cardinals in first place with 2 wins and no losses.
 The Yankees and Braves are tied with one win and one loss each, while the Red Sox hold third place with 2 losses.